Sisavang Vong: Early life

-Born on 14 July 1885, Prince Khao was the eldest surviving son of King Zakarinth and Queen Consort Thong-sy.
+Born on 14 July 1885, Prince Khao was the eldest surviving son of King Zakarine and Queen Consort Thong-sy.
 He was born in the Golden Palace during his father's reign.
 During his childhood, Khao studied at the Lycée Chasseloup-Laubat in Saigon, and later at the École Coloniale.
 He eventually returned to ascend the throne.

 Ascension

 Prince Khao became heir apparent on 15 April 1904 following the death of his father on 26 March 1904.
 He ascended the throne at the Old Royal Palace in Luang Prabang and was crowned King Sisavangvong on 4 March 1905.

 Early reign

 In the early years of his reign, Sisavang Vong's residence, the Royal Palace of Luang Prabang, was built by the French.
 He managed to unite several provinces under his authority, including Houaphan in 1931, Houakhong, Xiengkhouang and Vientiane in 1942, and Champassak and Sayboury in 1946.

 Later reign and legacy

 Throughout his reign, Sisavang Vong consistently supported the French administration in Laos.
 In 1945, he refused to collaborate with Lao nationalists, which led to his removal from power when the Lao Issara declared the nation's independence.
 In April 1946, the French regained control and restored him as king, marking the first time in nearly 250 years that a Lao monarch ruled the entire region now known as Laos.

 Sisavang Vong's reign lasted 55 years, during which he ruled over Luang Prabang and Laos.
 When he fell ill, he appointed his son, Crown Prince Savang Vatthana, as regent.
 His son succeeded him after his death in 1959.
 Sisavang Vong was cremated and buried at Vat That Luang (Luang Prabang) in 1961.
 His funeral procession included a royal funeral carriage, a 12 metre high wooden hearse decorated with a carved seven-headed snake.
 Many dignitaries attended the state funeral, including Prince Bhanubandhu Yugala, who represented Thailand.

 Sisavangvong University was founded in his honour, but was closed in 1975 when the communist regime took control of Laos.
 Notably, statues of Sisavang Vong remain in Luang Prabang and Vientiane, surviving the communist revolution.
 These statues show him giving the people a constitution, symbolising his role in achieving independence from the French Union.